 EAFA is keen to support the expansion of the sport across the UK & Ireland.
 If you are reading this and are missing a limb, for any reason, or do not have the complete use of a limb then please do get in touch with us.
 If you are on crutches or wear a prosthesis it doesn't matter, football is a great way to have fun and meet new people.

-We have 8 league clubs currently competing in the National League and we know that there are projects across the nation that we are keen to support and that are looking to start development sessions with a view towards forming teams that will ultimately join the league, we hope.
+We administer the National League that EAFA amputee clubs regularly compete in, and we know that there are projects across the nation that we are keen to support

-Areas we are searching for players on top of the 8 current teams are: Birmingham, Derby, Devon, Exeter, Newcastle, Nottingham, London (Crystal Palace), Scotland.
+Areas we are searching for players on top of the current teams are: Birmingham, Derby, Devon, Exeter, Newcastle, Nottingham, London (Crystal Palace).

 We realise and appreciate that its hard work being an amputee and playing sport and not everyone is cut out for league games or international competition.
 But if you wish to get involved in this fantastic sport, don't delay drop us a email or vist us and get in touch via Twitter or Facebook.